 Fabio Dick is conducting research on feelings of home, sense of homeland, and national identity as expressed in contemporary musical practice in Bavaria.

-Research projects and web material
+Research projects and online resources

 Wamsasa: Würzburger Archiv zur Musik des Sahels und der Sahara (2018)